 We begin our GCSE course in Year 9; therefore, students in Years 9 to 11 will follow the AQA GCSE Chemistry course which is examined at the end of Year 11.

-However, in Year 10, a few boys will be selected to follow the AQA GCSE Combined Science (Trilogy) course which allows additional support to be given.
+In Year 10 a small group of students will be selected to follow the AQA (Trilogy) Combined Science route to GCSE, the same course followed by the majority of students countrywide, and which allows additional support to be provided.

 Trips, activities and clubs